shan18/Flash/README.md

 Link to project: https://shan18.github.io/Flash

-Flash is an **end-to-end Deep Learning** platform which allows users to create, train and deploy their own neural network models in a matter of minutes without writing a single line of code.
+Flash is an **end-to-end Deep Learning** platform that allows users to create, train, and deploy their own neural network models in a matter of minutes without writing a single line of code.

 The platform currently supports two types of tasks: